CS61D/website/docs/Assignments/forms.md

 In this part, you will replace the basic form elements (`<input>`, `select`, `label`, and `button`) with better-looking components from the MUI library.

-While you do not have to do this section, we recommend playing around a little bit with it, since most forms (and apps in general) will use some external UI library.
+While you do not have to do this section, we recommend playing around a little bit with it!

 ### Install and Import MUI